Elastic-Suite/gally/README.md

 ## Credits

-Gally is engineered by the [ElasticSuite team](https://elasticsuite.io), par of the Smile-SA group (https://www.smile.eu).
+Gally is engineered by the [ElasticSuite team](https://elasticsuite.io), part of the Smile-SA group (https://www.smile.eu).

 Elasticsearch is a reserved trademark of [Elastic](https://elastic.co) Api Platform was created by [Kévin Dunglas](https://dunglas.fr).